openbmc/sdbusplus/docs/interface.md

 ## Methods

-A method must have the YAML property `name` and may optionally have `parameters`, `returns`, `errors`, and `description`.
+A method must have the YAML property `name` and may optionally have `flags`, `parameters`, `returns`, `errors`, and `description`.
+Flags are a list of sd-bus flags featuring `deprecated`, 'hidden', `unprivileged` and `no_reply`.
 Each parameter must have a `name`, `type`, and optional `description`.
 Each return must have a `type` and may optionally have a `name` and `description`.
 Errors are a list of fully-qualified or shortened `self.` identifiers for errors the method may return, which must be defined in a corresponding errors YAML file.

 Example:
 ```
 methods:
     - name: Shuffle
+      flags:
+        - unprivileged
       errors:
         - self.Error.TooTired
     - name: Deal